Georgios Bartzokas: Return to Olympiacos

 On January 10, 2020, Barzokas returned to the Greek club Olympiacos Piraeus, after he signed a 2 1/2-year deal with them.
 After two months as the club's head coach, the 2019–20 season was cancelled, due to the COVID-19 pandemic situation.
 In the following 2020–21 season, Bartzokas tried to rebuild the team's roster, after Kostas Sloukas returned to the team.
 However, Olympiacos didn't qualify for the playoff round of the EuroLeague's 2020–21 season.
 In the 2021–22 season, Bartzokas won the 2022 Greek Cup title with Olympiacos.
 That was Bartzokas' first Greek national domestic title.
 Shortly after that, he also won the 2022 Greek League championship.
 While in the EuroLeague's 2021–22 season, he qualified with Olympiacos to the 2022 Belgrade Final Four, in which they finished in the fourth place.
 Bartzokas was named the 2022 EuroLeague Coach of the Year.

-Barztokas won the 2022 Greek Super Cup title.
+Bartzokas won the 2022 Greek Super Cup title.
 After that, Bartzokas led Olympiacos to the 2023 Greek Cup title, and to the 2023 Greek League championship.
 He was named the 2023 Greek League Coach of the Year.
 Olympiacos also made it to the 2023 EuroLeague Final Four, where they were ultimately defeated by the Spanish club Real Madrid, by a score of 79–78, in the EuroLeague Final.
 Bartzokas was named the 2023 EuroLeague Coach of the Year.

 Bartzokas also won the 2023 Greek Super Cup and 2024 Greek Cup titles.

+He eventually won his second EuroLeague title with Olympiacos (and 4th for the club as a whole) in 2026, defeating Real Madrid and led Olympiacos to the 2026 Greek League title, their 16th championship overall.

+Bartzokas Ball

+"Bartzokas Ball" is the internationally recognized term established by EuroLeague Basketball itself to describe the pioneering basketball philosophy of the Greek coach, Georgios Bartzokas.

+This playing style is implemented with massive success at Olympiacos and is based on masterful, lightning-fast ball movement, absolute unselfish collaboration (passing the ball), and the creation of open shots without relying on a single player.
+Players are drilled to never let the ball stick in their hands.
+They constantly look for the "extra pass"—giving up a good shot to a teammate in order to secure a perfect shot.The system enforces strict, disciplined floor spacing.
+By perfectly occupying the corners and the wings, the offense stretches the defense to its absolute limits.
+This mathematically generates high-percentage open look three-pointers and clear driving lanes.The fluid offense is entirely fueled by a suffocating, physical half-court defense.
+Bartzokas demands elite ball pressure and disciplined defensive rotations.
+Forcing tough shots or turnovers allows the team to instantly transition into their secondary break before the defense can set up.